live-codes/livecodes/docs/docs/features/import.md

 ## File Selection

-For sources that provide multiple files (e.g. GitHub/GitLab directories, gists, zip files, etc), a best guess is tried to load files in respective editors.
-Best results are when there are 3 files each is in a language (identified by file extension) that can be loaded to a different editor, for example:
+For sources that provide multiple files (e.g. GitHub/GitLab directories, GitHub gists, GitLab snippets and zip files), a best guess is tried to load files in respective editors.
+Best results are when there are 3 files and each file is in a language (identified by file extension) that can be loaded to a different editor, for example:

 - index.html, style.css, script.js
 - default.pug, app.scss, main.ts

 Markup files starting with `index.`, style files starting with `style.` and script files starting with `script.` are given higher priority.
 While Markup files starting with `readme.` are given lower priority.

-languages & files can be specified by [query params](../configuration/query-params.md):
+Alternatively, languages and files can be specified using [query params](../configuration/query-params.md):
 ?x={url}&{language1}={file1}&{language2}={file2}&{language3}={file3}

 ## Import Code from DOM

-If the source is not identified, the URL is fetched, its response text is parsed as HTML and code is extracted from elements that match specific CSS selectors.
+If the source URL does not match one of the supported origins (GitHub, GitLab and JS Bin), the URL is fetched, its response text is parsed as [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) and code is extracted from elements that match specific CSS selectors.
 (By default: `.livecodes [data-lang="{language}"]`)

 :::info Example